Health-RI/img2catalog/README.md

 In this mapping the XNAT itself will be converted to a Catalog object, and the projects to Datasets.

 ### Pushing to a FAIR Data Point (FDP)
-Pushing datasets to an existing Catalog on FDP can be done from both XNAT and XDS.
+Pushing datasets to an existing Catalog on FDP can be done from both XNAT and an XDS export.

 Using `img2catalog` one can directly push the Datasets created from XNAT projects to an existing Catalog on an FDP.